 And finally, remember what it is you’re being negative about.
 Please please please don’t be like the person in the “hating autism” article who said “I f***ing hate autism!” in response to being unfairly discharged by a professional… when it wasn’t actually their autistic child’s fault.

-- Be negative about services for autistic people, not autistic people themselves.
+services for autistic people, not autistic people themselves.

 judgement of autistic people, not autistic people themselves.

-- Be negative about stereotyping autistic people, not autistic people themselves.
+stereotyping autistic people, not autistic people themselves.

 the unemployment rate for autistic people, not autistic people themselves.

 So let’s go forth and talk about the difficulties – but entirely with a view to making the world better for autistic people.

-Underdogs, a near-future dystopia novel where the heroes are teenagers with special needs, is soon to be released through Unbound Publishing.
-A character-driven war story which pitches twelve people against an army of millions, it balances intense action with a deeply developed neurodiverse cast.
+Underdogs, a near-future dystopia series where the heroes are teenagers with special needs, is a character-driven war story which pitches twelve people against an army of millions, balancing intense action with a deeply developed neurodiverse cast.

 Chris Bonnello is a national and international autism speaker, available to lead talks and training sessions from the perspective of an autistic former teacher.
 For further information please click here (opens in new window).
 Autistic Not Weird on Facebook